Four groups seen bidding for gas grid owned by E.ON, VNG -sources

 Pension funds and infrastructure investors have been scrambling to get their hands on power and gas grids, usually regulated assets with fixed return, trying to escape volatile equity markets and ultra-low interest rates.

-First State Investments, an asset manager owned by the Commonwealth Bank of Australia (CBA.AX), has already bought E.ON’s regional gas grid Ferngas Nordbayern GmbH and led a consortium which acquired the local power distribution grid of Finnish utility Fortum FUM1V.HE for 2.55 billion euros.
+First State Investments, an asset manager owned by the Commonwealth Bank of Australia, has already bought E.ON’s regional gas grid Ferngas Nordbayern GmbH and led a consortium which acquired the local power distribution grid of Finnish utility Fortum for 2.55 billion euros.

 Enovos is partly owned by E.ON and RWE, which together hold 28.36 percent in the company, a stake they are aiming to divest.